writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 	gcloud projects delete $(PROJECT_ID) --quiet

 ```
-As a result, there are now four options on how to execute the Makefile:
+Focusing on a specific excerpt of the Makefile, there are now four options on how to execute the Makefile:

 ```console
 <excerpt omitted>